yochaigal/cairn/wip/where-the-wheat-grows-tall-review.md

 - Locations of NPCs are very helpful.
 - Lots of flipping around because of information design.
 Not bad for online play.
 - PDF has linked location indicators (though not on the map)
+- Would be nice to have the map link to chapters from numbers.
+- lots of skipping around.